-We see lots of mistakes on DBS application forms, but most can be avoided by carefully checking all the submitted details against the applicant’s identity document.
+We see lots of DBS application form mistakes, but most can be avoided by carefully checking all the submitted details against the applicant’s identity document.

 Our online system makes filling in a DBS application form much easier.
 It will only allow you to input information in the correct format, and won’t let you submit the form until all sections are fully complete.Back to Blogs